 Peter Lynch is one of the greatest fund managers ever.
 Though, it’s been over two decades since he managed money, the lessons he learned are timeless.

-He ran the Fidelity Magellan Fund from 1977 to 1990.
-During that time he beat the pants off the market.
-He beat the S&P 500 11 of 13 years he managed the fund.
-He averaged a 29% annual return during that time.
+Lynch ran the Fidelity Magellan Fund from 1977 to 1990.
+During that time, he beat the pants off the market.
+He outpaced the S&P 500 11 out of 13 years, averaging a 29% annual return.
 From start to finish, that’s a 2700% return!

 10. There is always something to worry about.

 Every day brings something different to worry about – inflation, recession, depression, natural disaster, war, market crash, and that bus when you cross the street.
 In the last 100 years, the market has seen it all and recovered.
 You can wait for the sky to fall or you can invest knowing it will happen, you’ll get through it, and the market will too.

 Every great investor I’ve come across owns their mistakes.
 They focus as much, if not more time studying their mistakes than they do their successes.
 Every investment they make has a theory behind it.

 Whether they make money or not, they ask – why was their theory right or why was it wrong?
 Know what was wrong so you don’t repeat it.

 8. If you need the money, don’t invest in stocks.

 Lynch was straight forward about not taking chances in the short-term with money you can’t afford to lose.
 Money needed in the next two or three years should be kept in low-risk investments.
 Stay away from the quick buck mentality and stick with investing for the long-term.